Nicolae Ceaușescu: Early life

 In 1952, Gheorghiu-Dej brought him onto the Central Committee months after the party's "Muscovite faction" led by Ana Pauker had been purged.
 In the late 1940s-early 1950s, the Party had been divided into the "home communists" headed by Gheorghiu-Dej who remained inside Romania prior to 1944 and the "Muscovites" who had gone into exile in the Soviet Union.
 With the partial exception of Poland, where the Polish October crisis of 1956 brought to power the previously imprisoned "home communist" Władysław Gomułka, Romania was the only Eastern European nation where the "home communists" triumphed over the "Muscovites".
 In the rest of the Soviet bloc, there were a series of purges in this period that led to the "home communists" being executed or imprisoned.
 Like his patron Gheorghiu-Dej, Ceaușescu was a "home communist" who benefited from the fall of the "Muscovites" in 1952.
 In 1954, Ceaușescu became a full member of the Politburo, effectively granting him one of the highest positions of power in the country.

 Role in the collectivisation process

-A high-ranking official in the agricultural and defence ministries, Ceaușescu had an important role in the forced collectivisation; according to Romanian Workers' Party's own data, between 1949 and 1952 there were over 80,000 arrests of peasants, with 30,000 receiving prison sentences.
+A high-ranking official in the agricultural and defence ministries, Ceaușescu had an important role in the forced collectivisation; according to the Romanian Workers' Party's own data, between 1949 and 1952 there were over 80,000 arrests of peasants, with 30,000 receiving prison sentences.
 One example of these arrests is the uprising of Vadu Roșca (Vrancea county), which opposed the state programme of expropriation of private holdings, where military units opened fire on the rebelling peasants, killing 9 and wounding 48.
 Ceaușescu personally led the investigation which resulted in 18 peasants being imprisoned for "rebellion" and "conspiring against social order".